10 Best Project Management Software for Small Business (2026)

 Notion isn't a project management tool -- it's a workspace that many small businesses use for project management.
 The difference matters.
 Notion gives you a blank canvas with databases, pages, and views.
 You build your PM system from scratch (or from a template).

 The free plan is generous for individuals.
-Team plans start at $12/seat/month (Plus) with unlimited file uploads and 30-day version history.
-Business ($18/seat/mo) adds private teamspaces, advanced permissions, and bulk export.
+Plus starts at $10/member/month (annual) with unlimited file uploads and 30-day version history.
+Business ($20/member/mo annual) adds private teamspaces, advanced permissions, bulk export, and full AI access including AI Agents and Ask Notion.
+Enterprise pricing is custom, typically $25-30+ for teams of 100+.

 Notion's database views now include boards (kanban), tables, timelines, calendars, and galleries.
 You can create a full task management system with custom properties, relations, rollups, and formulas.
-Notion AI ($10/member/month add-on) can summarize databases, draft content, and autofill properties.
+Notion AI is included with Business plans and available as a per-member add-on for lower tiers.
+It can summarize databases, draft content, autofill properties, and — with the new AI Agents feature — execute multi-step workflows based on natural language instructions.

 The honest truth: Notion as a PM tool works well for teams that think in documents and wikis.
 If your projects revolve around written briefs, specs, and research, Notion's combination of docs and databases is powerful.
-For teams focused on tasks and deadlines, a dedicated PM tool (ClickUp, Asana) is more efficient.
+For teams focused on tasks and deadlines, a dedicated PM tool (ClickUp, Asana) is more efficient because they're designed for that workflow out of the box.
+Notion's offline support remains weak in 2026 — pages need to be explicitly cached, and performance degrades on workspaces with 1,000+ pages.
+If your team creates more than they track, Notion fits.
+If your team tracks more than they create, look elsewhere.

 7. Wrike